databio/LOLAweb/docker/swarm/README.md

 The workflow steps are:

 1. Developers push code changes back to a specific branch of the project in GitHub.
 2. Travis-CI is plugged in with steps defined in `.travis.yml`.
 Travis builds the appropriate container, based on Dockerfiles specific to each branch.
-It then pushes the container to Docker Hub, and sends a simple SQS message to a queue with the name of the updated branch.
+It then pushes the container to GHCR, and sends a simple SQS message to a queue with the name of the updated branch.
 3. Finally, the LOLAweb servers use a cron job that runs long polling requests to SQS, waiting for a message.
 When one arrives, the Docker service is updated with the new container image.

 ## More Information